 Understanding the Delivery Method

-For the past two decades, GLUCK+ has engaged in architect-led design/build (also called designer-led design/build), working as the single point of contact for the client, managing the project’s design and construction, and subcontracting the construction to a general contractor, who in turn subcontracts to specific trades.
-Some firms may have an in-house construction arm that acts as the general contractor and construction manager, while others may hire a standalone general contractor to handle the construction.
+For the past two decades, GLUCK+ has engaged in architect-led design/build (also called designer-led design/build), working as the single point of contact for the client, managing the project’s design and construction, and as a construction manager, subcontracting to specific trades.
+Some firms may have an in-house construction arm that acts as the general contractor and construction manager, while others may hire a standalone general contractor to handle the construction as joint venture.

 Evaluating the Benefits